neuro4ml/neuro4ml.github.io/Week_5/2-Training_Limited.md

 The advantage of this method is that it can find surprising architectures like this one that you might never otherwise have found.
 But, it does tend to be computationally demanding and limited to fairly small networks like this.

-It’s also been used to train neuromorphic hardware that we’ll talk about later in this course, for example a controller for this [little robot](#robot).
+It's also been used to train neuromorphic hardware that we'll talk about later in this course, for example a controller for this [little robot](#robot).

 ```{figure} figures/littlerobot.png
 :label: robot